-Lisa Lindahl, Hinda Miller and Polly Smith created the Jogbra®, the first sports bra.
-Their groundbreaking invention removed a barrier to women’s participation in athletics, advanced women’s health and launched a global industry.
+Lisa Lindahl, Hinda Miller and Polly Smith invented the first sports bra: the Jogbra®.
+This groundbreaking invention removed a barrier to participation in athletics, advanced women’s health and launched a global industry.

-Patented in 1979, the athletic brassiere was commercialized as the Jogbra, featuring a seamless, compressing front panel, non-chafing exterior seams, crossing elastic straps and a wide elastic rib band for support.
+Patented in 1979, the sports bra was commercialized as the Jogbra, featuring a seamless, compressing front panel, non-chafing exterior seams, crossing elastic straps and a wide elastic rib band.
 “The sports bra has had an immeasurable, cumulative impact in the lives of ordinary women,” Runner’s World magazine reported.
 “Without a garment designed to support our bodies properly, millions of [women] wouldn’t have taken up running.”